-As the definitive resource for contract textile information, ACT currently offers four continuing education courses that our presenters will take into A+D communities via office lunch & learn sessions, regional conferences, and more.
+As the definitive resource for contract textile information, ACT currently offers five continuing education courses that our presenters will take into A+D communities via office lunch & learn sessions, regional conferences, and more.
 Each course is one hour.
 All are approved by the Interior Design Continuing Education Council (IDCEC) for CEU credits.

 Specifying Textiles for Success

 Expand your knowledge to better select textiles that meet demanding and often conflicting performance criteria, while also creating beautiful interiors.
 This CEU includes examples of common field failures, explains why they occurred and offers guidance for avoiding them.

 Improve your ability to confidently and appropriately select coated fabric for your projects.
 This CEU provides a detailed look at the ACT Voluntary Performance Guidelines and how coated fabrics are manufactured.
 The course also explores flammability guidelines, sustainability requirements, and healthcare cleaning and disinfection protocols.